-The EYFS classrooms are organised to allow children to explore and learn securely and safely.
+Learning environments are organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, or be quiet and rest.

-The classroom is set up in learning areas, where children are able to find and locate equipment and resources independently.
-The EYFS classrooms share a covered outdoor area which is resourced to provide learning experiences across all areas of learning.
+The classrooms are set up in learning areas, where children are able to find and locate equipment and resources independently.
+Each outdoor area is resourced to provide learning experiences across all areas of learning.
 Being outdoors provides opportunities for exploring things in different ways and on different scales than when indoors.
 It enables all children to explore, use their senses and be physically active and exuberant.

-It is important that all children in school are safe.
+It is important that all children are safe.
 Children should be allowed to take risks, but need to be taught how to recognise and avoid hazards.
 We aim to teach children about boundaries, rules and limits and to help them understand the reasons for these.
-Risk assessments (see appendix 1a,b and c) for the outdoor area are completed and shared with the children, as are ongoing hazards in relation to all continuous provision throughout the day.
+Risk assessments (see appendix 2 a & b) for the outdoor area are completed by staff, as are ongoing hazards in relation to all continuous provision throughout the day.
 We provide children with choices to help them develop the important life skill of identifying risks.
 Children are encouraged to speak to an adult about any risks they have identified.